abarim-mud/abarim-mud.github.io/player.markdown

 ## Level Ups and Skills

+AbarimMUD is skill-base game.
 There are many skills.
-Each skill can have 5 levels of the advancement: Novice, Apprentice, Adept, Expert, Master.
+Each skill can have 5 levels of the advancement: Novice, Apprentice, Adept, Expert and Master.
 Gaining/advancing skills grants various parameters and abilities.

 Every level a player receives 1 skill point.
 Also additional skill point every 10th level.